Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 The objective consists of three terms: the perturbed utility, traveler utility, and the operator utility.
 Introduced by \cite{fosgerau2022perturbed}, the PURC model follows the general RUM structure with link-based property to capture the dispersion of flows across a network.
 The flow assignment variable $x_{l,s}$ represents the probability of choosing link $l$ for travelers in OD pair $s$.
 The first term in Eq.~(\ref{eq:service_model_obj}) depicts the dispersion effect.
+Without this term, the model becomes an all-or-nothing assignment problem.
+By adding a strictly increasing function where the first and second derivatives becomes zero at the origin, a dispersion effect is added that permits deviation in route choice. \cite{fosgerau2022perturbed} demonstrate that both quadratic and entropic functions are effective.
+We select the quadratic form for this study due to its simplicity, and it maintains a high level of accuracy as shown in \cite{fosgerau2022perturbed}.
 The second term is the sum of traveler utility, which depicts the sum of all link utilities.
-We simply the term by only involving a general cost element and a service price element.
+We simplify the term by only involving the platform access price element and general travel cost element.
 It can be expanded to involve all utility related elements such as externalities, as long as they can be converted to utility values.
 For a comprehensive explanation of the disperse effect and the utility features that can be included, readers can refer to \cite{fosgerau2022perturbed} for more information.
 The original PURC objective is constructed by combining the first and second terms.
 We show this in \textbf{Proposition}~\ref{prop_1}.

 \begin{proposition} The first and second terms combined in Eq.~(\ref{eq:service_model_obj}) are equivalent to the PURC objective proposed by \cite{fosgerau2022perturbed}. \end{proposition}

 \begin{proof} The first and second term of Eq.~(\ref{eq:service_model_obj}) can be written as Eq.~(\ref{eq:rewritten_obj}).